CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 We output only the Normalized intensities.
 We output most metadata columns except the 'Accepted Description' column.

-We use the .MSP file format for the MS/MS spectral summary.
+We use the .MSP file format for the MS/MS spectral summary and convert it to a.MGF file.
+Only the first MS/MS entry associated with a compound name is kept in the .MGF file (Following "Comment: ").
+This is an imperfect solution and we are welcoming volunteers to improve this.

 ### OpenMS